astallaert/astallaert.github.io/about/index.md

 permalink: /about/home/
 ---

-This site aims to be a guide to Electrical Engineering as it pertains to building services.

-## So what is EE, exactly?

-**for
-free**.

-If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please [file an issue]({{ site.repository }}/issues/new) and we’ll see about including it in this guide.
+This site aims to be a collection of most everything I know.
+So far I have very little here, which is probably not far off from everything I know.